ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 ## Conclusion

-I decided to reflect on this simply because the archetype of a craftsman has become an anchor in my professional life. *I build things*, and I find my purpose in the act of creation (and creative destruction when refactoring code!).
-I guess the next step for me is to learn how to organize people to create *bigger* things, and to learn how share my craft to a wider audience.
-I've been talking a lot about open-source recently primarily because it was my main vehicle for craftsmanship, but I think that same concepts can be applied to any aspect of technology.
+I decided to reflect on this because the archetype of a craftsman has become an anchor in my professional life. *I build things*, and I find my purpose in the act of creation (and creative destruction when refactoring code!).
+I guess the next step for me is to learn how to organize people to create *bigger* things, and to learn how to share my craft to a wider audience.

+I've been talking a lot about open-source because it is my primary vehicle for craftsmanship, but I think that same concepts can be applied to any aspect of technology.

-I definitely feel that this approach in life has worked for me so far.
-I feel that the ability to create is being more crucial in this rapidly-changing world.
+I feel that this approach in life has worked for me so far.
+I feel that the ability to create is now crucial in this rapidly-changing world.
 Sometimes it's better to shape your surroundings than blindly-accept what's being handed to you.
 Perhaps I'm wrong, and I'll look back to this post full of disagreement, but I'm hinging on the idea that I'm approximately